MoldyMacaroniX/dashword.net/_src/pages/contact.md

 ## Partnership

 We are only accepting mutual partnerships if they are from other Geometry Dash entities, including Discord communities, popular figures, and other Geometry Dash related websites.
 They do not have to be official (endorsed by RobTop).

-## Contribute (articles, ideas, code)

-To submit an idea, article draft, or something you'd consider finished for publication, you can email us with your idea, draft, or article, preferably in the form of a Google Doc link.
-See our [contribution guide](/contribute/) for more information.

-You can contibute to our codebase on our [public repository](https://github.com/MoldyMacaroniX/dashword.net).

 ## Report Violations of our Code of Conduct